eclipse-thingweb/kotlin-wot/README.md

 - **Protocol Flexibility**: Effortlessly configure and support multiple protocols for Thing exposure.
 - **Automatic TD Creation**: Save time and reduce errors with automatically generated Thing Descriptions.
 - **Standards Compliance**: Ensures all Things are described in a standardized format, promoting interoperability.

-With kotlin-wot, developers can focus on implementing business logic while the framework handles the complexities of protocol management and Thing Description generation.

 ## Step-by-Step Guide to Consuming a Thing and Interacting with It